Toronto Chapter

 We can all agree that this Covid-19 pandemic has created very difficult days for all of us including the restaurants, wine distributors and travel.
 Despite the angst created by this unprecedented period, I see this point in time as a unique opportunity to find ways to do things differently, while still providing interesting experiences to enjoy fine wine, great food and expand our knowledge in these areas.

-I am supported by a talented Board and assure you that we are up to this challenge.
-We also welcome your ideas to ensure we pivot in the right direction to provide an exciting and informative year.
+I was supported by a talented Board and assure you that we are up to this challenge.
+We also welcome your ideas to ensure we pivot in the right direction to provide an exciting and informative future.

 President IW&FS Toronto Chapter